- 1 Building XASTIR on Windows under Cygwin

 "COM1" is called "/dev/ttyS0" in Cygwin (and Linux) "COM2" is called "/dev/ttyS1" in Cygwin (and Linux)

 Note the capital 'S'.

 These additional Xastir libraries have been tested on Cygwin:

-Anyone testing additional libraries is encouraged to share their findings on the Xastir mailing lists.
+Anyone testing additional libraries is encouraged to share their findings on the Xastir mailing lists (you must be subscribed in order to post messages there).
 The libraries which have _not_ been made to work yet on Cygwin are:

 The AX25 libraries will probably never work, as they are for Linux only.
 GPSMan/gpsmanshp may work on Cygwin at some point if enough work is done to figure out and document the process.

 Note: The most recent version of Festival is 2.4.
 According to the README for this version, "Do NOT use Windows with Cygwin".

 An older procedure that was once used to integrate Festival support is presented for reference.